openharmony/docs/en/application-dev/media/audio/audio-kit-intro.md

 This development guide applies only to audio playback or recording, which are implemented by Audio Kit.
 The UI, image processing, media storage, or other related capabilities are not covered.

 Before developing an audio feature, especially before implementing audio data processing, you are advised to understand the following acoustic concepts.
 This will help you understand how the APIs control the audio module and how to develop audio and video applications that are easier to use and deliver better experience.

 - Audio quantization process: sampling > quantization > encoding

-- Concepts related to audio quantization: analog signal, digital signal, sampling rate, audio channel, sample format, bit width, bit rate, common encoding formats (such as AAC, MP3, PCM, and WMA), and common encapsulation formats (such as WAV, MPA, FLAC, AAC, and OGG)
+- Concepts related to audio quantization: analog signal, digital signal, sampling rate, audio channel, sample format, bit width, bit rate, common encoding formats (such as AAC, MP3, PCM, and WMA), and common container formats (such as WAV, MPA, FLAC, AAC, and OGG)

 ## Introduction to Audio Streams